-There are moments when you see someone walking through the city with a Chihuahua or French bulldog, and the dog is pulling against its leash with every step.
-At first glance, there seems to be nothing wrong with that, but what happens in such a small neck in the meantime is less innocent than it looks.
+There are those moments when you see someone walking through the city with a Chihuahua or French Bulldog, and the little dog pulls on the leash with every step.
+At first glance, there seems to be nothing wrong, but what happens to such a small neck in the meantime is less innocent than it looks.

-A dog's neck is vulnerable.
+A dog's neck is fragile.
 This applies to all breeds, but even more so to small dogs.
-The neck contains vertebrae, muscles, arteries, and glands that are not designed to constantly absorb pressure.
-Many small dog breeds are also susceptible to tracheal collapse, a condition where the windpipe weakens and can partially collapse due to tension or pressure.
+The neck contains vertebrae, muscles, arteries, and glands that are not designed to withstand constant pressure.
+Many small dog breeds are also susceptible to tracheal collapse, a condition where the windpipe weakens and can partially close due to tension or pressure.

 The idea that a harness causes pulling

-Many people still believe that a harness makes a dog pull more.
-That sounds logical, but it's not actually true.
-Pulling behavior is mainly related to training, energy, tension, and habit, not to the type of accessory your dog wears.
+Many people still think that a harness makes a dog pull more.
+That sounds logical but is actually not true.
+Pulling behavior is primarily related to training, energy, tension, and habit, not the type of accessory your dog wears.

-What a harness does do is prevent damage when a dog pulls.
-Especially with small and enthusiastic dogs who want to look, smell, and explore everywhere at once, this is a great advantage.
+What a harness does do, however, is prevent damage when a dog pulls.
+Especially for small and enthusiastic dogs who want to look, sniff, and explore everywhere at once, this is a major advantage.

-In addition, a harness often provides more safety.
-Small dogs can be surprisingly agile and sometimes wriggle out of a collar.
-A well-fitting harness encloses the body better and provides more control during walks or in busy situations.
+In addition, a harness often provides more security.
+Small dogs can be surprisingly agile and sometimes wiggle out of a collar.
+A well-fitting harness encloses the body better and provides more control during walks or busy situations.

 Even when you walk your dog with a harness, a collar remains useful.
-Not to attach the leash to, but for the identification tag with name and phone number.
+Not for attaching the leash, but for the identification tag with name and phone number.

-Should your dog ever get lost, someone can immediately see who he belongs to.
+Should your dog ever run away, someone can immediately see who he belongs to.
 That small detail sometimes makes a big difference.

 For puppies, a good harness is extra important.
-During growth, they need to be able to move freely without unnecessary strain on the neck, back, or joints.
-However, regularly check the size, because small dogs often grow faster than you expect.
+During growth, they need to be able to move freely without unnecessary strain on their neck, back, or joints.
+However, regularly check the size, as small dogs often grow faster than you expect.

 Comfort and style can go perfectly together